ycrichard/Logviewer/README.md

 # Logviewer

-A web application for the server to display and search shadowsock's log according to user information.
+A web application for the server to display and search log according to user information.

 Visitor's IP address, user-agent and geo-location is detected.